Physicist Stephen Wolfram thinks he's on to a theory of everything, and he wants help simulating the universe

 Wolfram's ideas are interesting to me, a person who doesn't have a PhD in mathematics or physics, but as you might have guessed, Twitch streams are not the traditional avenue for theoretical discourse.
 "Many traditional physicists will regard [Wolfram's project] as folly," writes Wired.
 That doesn't necessarily mean his ideas are wrong, but whether or not they're groundbreaking or even meaningful is yet to be determined.
 To be truly exciting to the physics community, I'd guess that the theory will have to predict something that can be tested, and for now, that's just a hope.

-For more on Wolfram and crew's ideas head to wolframphysics.org.
-Wired also has an interview with Wolfram and his collaborators.

-The team is hoping that amateur physicists are interested in helping, such as by running bigger simulations and creating virtual reality visualizers of universe models.
+Wolfram and team are hoping that amateur physicists are interested in helping, such as by running bigger simulations and creating virtual reality visualizers of universe models.
 If absolutely nothing else, the project will result in some pretty cool wireframe art.